Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/setup.md

     to find out the latest Python version currently supported by VapourSynth, and install it from the [Python website](https://www.python.org/downloads/).
     At the time of writing, that's Python 3.12.

+    !!! warning
+        Make sure to install Python to PATH!
+        This is not strictly necessary,
+        but will make your life a lot easier.
+        During installation, this will be
+        the "Add Python to environment variables" option.

     Then, download the latest [GitHub release](https://github.com/vapoursynth/vapoursynth/releases)
     of VapourSynth and install it.